JuanCGJ/1.Python4Everybody/README.md

 # Python4Everybody
 Coursera: Specialized Course - Python4everybody.

 Here you will find descriptions and solutions of each week's assignements of Python4Everybody Coursera Specialzied Course.
+Aditionaly you will find pythonlearn.pdf (English, Spanish) to support studies.

 Week4: Write a program to prompt the user for hours and rate per hour using input to compute gross pay: